CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 - "mirror" - where module tarballs are stored
 - "indexer" - translate module to path and version

-These notions are not always well differenciated and their meaning heavily depends on the CPAN client.
+These notions are not always well differentiated and their meaning heavily depends on the CPAN client.
 For instance, from a pool (urllist), `CPAN.pm` will use only one mirror for both indexing and downloading modules.
 On the other hand, `cpanm` will use MetaDB as the index in priority and the mirrors to download, and these notions are well decoupled.

 Not all indexers are equals: 02packages only contains the latest version of each module, making it [difficult to specify more complex constraints](https://github.com/miyagawa/Carmel/issues/55) (pinned or ranges).